Bipolar Disorder Suicide Statistics: Why This Conversation Matters

 If you’re living with bipolar disorder, it can feel overwhelming and incredibly isolating.
 You may feel anxious after reading these bipolar disorder suicide statistics.
 However, you are not alone.
 Support is available, and it matters.

 If you’re feeling unsafe or are in crisis, call or text 988 (in the U.S.).
 This is the Suicide & Crisis Lifeline.
-It’s free, confidential, and is available 24/7.
+It’s free, confidential, and available 24/7.
 You can also call the Lifeline if you are worried about a loved one.

 Another resource (in the U.S.) is the Crisis Text Line.
 Simply text HOME or HOLA to 741741 to reach a live volunteer Crisis Counselor.